Modular binary octahedral symmetry for flavor structure of Standard Model

 where the infinite discrete group $\Gamma$ is the full modular group $\mathrm{SL}(2,\mathbb{Z})$, which can be generated by two specific generators, namely $S$ and $T$:

 They obeying the following multiplication rule:

 The parameter $-k_I\in \mathbb{Z}$ in Eq.~\eqref{eq:modular_transform} represents the modular weight of the matter field $\Phi_I$.
-Moreover, $\rho_I$ denotes the unitary irreducible representation of $\mathrm{SL}(2,\mathbb{Z})$ with finite image.
-In other words, $\rho_I$ corresponds to the unitary irreducible representation of a finite modular group $\mathcal{G}_f$, which arises as the quotient between $\Gamma$ and a certain normal subgroup~\cite{Liu:2021gwa}.
+Moreover, $\rho_I$ denotes the unitary irreducible representation (irrep) of $\mathrm{SL}(2,\mathbb{Z})$ with finite image.
+In other words, $\rho_I$ corresponds to the unitary irrep of a finite modular group $\mathcal{G}_f$, which arises as the quotient between $\Gamma$ and a certain normal subgroup~\cite{Liu:2021gwa}.

 The minimal K\"ahler potential that satisfies the requirement of modular invariance can be expressed in the following form: